-BTC1 & BTC3 : These two test environments were used for functional testing of changes being made to Horizon at that time, e.g. the introduction of MoneyGram (the Functional Test Environment)
+• BTC1 & BTC3 : These two test environments were used for functional testing of changes being made to Horizon at that time, e.g. the introduction of MoneyGram (the Functional Test Environment)

-- V&I: The Horizon Volume test environment (the Volume Test Environment) - REL: The Horizon release test environment (where deployment of software packages were tested) (the Release Test Environment)
+- V&I: The Horizon Volume test environment (the Volume Test Environment) - REL : The Horizon release test environment (where deployment of software packages were tested) (the Release Test Environment)

-It is this test environment that is believed to have been witnessed by Mr Rudkin.
+It is these test environment that is believed to have been witnessed by Mr Rudkin.

-Along with these environments, preparation activities were underway in the basement to build a volume and release environment for HNG, however, this environment would not have been in a working state at the time of Mr Rudkin's visit.
+Along with these environments, preparation activities were underway in the basement to build a volume and release environment for other Post Office IT systems, however, this environment would not have been in a working state at the time of Mr Rudkin's visit.

-POL had access to the functional test environment.
+POL had access to theFunctional Test Environment.